 The gift tax is based on the value of the property transferred.

 The gift tax is computed on a progressive schedule based on cumulative lifetime gifts.
 In other words, the tax rates are applied to total lifetime taxable gifts (all gifts less the exclusions and deductions described in the section on Computing the Tax on Gifts) rather than only to taxable gifts made in the current calendar year.
-However, once the lifetime exclusion is used, the gift tax rate is 40%.
+The unified credit is applied to offset the gift tax owing.
+However, once the unified credit is exhausted, all additional gifts are taxed at 40 percent rate.

 Scope

 The regulations summarize the comprehensive scope of the gift tax law by stating that “all transactions whereby property or interests are gratuitously passed or conferred upon another, regardless of the means or device employed; constitute gifts subject to tax.”
-Almost any transfer or shifting of property or an interest in property can subject the donor (the person transferring the property or shifting the interest) to potential gift tax liability to the extent that the transfer is not supported by adequate and full consideration in money or money’s worth, i.e., to the extent that the transfer is gratuitous.
+Almost any transfer or shifting of property or an interest in property can subject the donor (the person transferring the property or shifting the interest) to potential gift tax liability to the extent that the donor does not receive adequate and full consideration in money or money’s worth in exchange for the transferred property, i.e., to the extent that the transfer is gratuitous.

 Direct and indirect gifts, gifts made outright and gifts in trust (of both real and personal property), can be the subject of a taxable gift.
 The gift tax is imposed on the shifting of property rights, regardless of whether the property is tangible or intangible.
 It can be applied even if the property transferred (such as a municipal bond) is exempt from federal income or other taxes.